-When can students enroll in this program?The expected launch of the Experimental School Library Media Specialist Program is spring/summer 2019.
-The two required courses are slated to be offered in spring/summer 2019 (INF 7310 & 7320) while the remaining three courses will be offered across the fall 2019 and winter 2020 semesters.
-As this is an experimental program, the school cannot guarantee the availability of the courses after the 1-year time frame expires.
+When can students enroll in this program?The Experimental School Library Media Specialist Program launched in summer 2019.
+The two required courses are slated to be offered again in spring/summer 2020 (INF 7310 & 7320) while the remaining three courses will be offered during the subsequent academic year.
+As this is an experimental program, the school cannot guarantee the availability of the courses after the initial time frame expires.

 What classes are required to complete the requirements?

 The certificate program requires 15 total credit hours - click here for the plan of work.
 Students will complete the following required classes: